Tenets

 Here, the tenet counsels the team on making trade-offs between customer segments.
 It’s a tenet that reinforces business-critical prioritization:

-• We prioritize both end customers and partner customers, but when forced to make trade-offs between one or the other, we bias toward end customers.
+- We Prioritize Both End Customers and Partner Customers, but when forced to make trade-offs between one or the other, we are biased toward end customers.

-Sometimes a program needs to be reminded of a fundamental aspect of a company’s (or group’s) strategy.
+Sometimes an endeavor needs to be reminded of a fundamental aspect of a team’s strategy.
 For example, this tenet comes from a smart home lighting program where latency and privacy concerns meant a cloud-centric solution was non-viable:

 Another program may have a strategic bias towards a cloud-first model.
 The equivalent tenet would read:

-Below is a whole set of tenets from a one company’s plan for creating a patent portfolio:
+Below is a whole set of tenets from one company’s plan for creating a patent portfolio:

-More examples that might not be program-specific enough (because they are so broad), but may also be useful if the purpose of the tenets is to drive cultural change:
+More examples that might not be endeavor-specific enough (because they are so broad), but may also be useful if the purpose of the tenets is to drive cultural change:

 See also: